 Key Points:

-• Settling student debt is not as easy as settling consumer debt.
+- Reaching a student loan debt settlement is not as easy as settling consumer debt like credit card debt.

-• It pays to hire a specialist to negotiate your settlement deal.
+- It pays to hire a specialist in student loan settlements to negotiate loan debt relief.

 You can only settle a student loan if it’s in default or near it.